-There is not much to do but read and listen to music.
-There are occasional sail adjustments and conversations with Manos.
+There was not much to do but read and listen to music.
+There were occasional sail adjustments and conversations with Manos.
 The morning was overcast but by the afternoon the sky cleared and it was very pleasant.
 The cabin temperature reached 26°C (79°F) with 48% relative humidity and pressure of 1012 mB.
 We removed the last reef from the sail.

-The forecast we received from Corinna calls, for the next 2 days, for 15-20 knot NE wind, exactly what we have.
+The forecast we received from Corinna called, for the next 2 days, for 15-20 knot NE wind, exactly what we had here.
 So far so good.
 I spoke with Alice on the Iridium phone.
 Later I took a hot shower and changed my bed sheets.
 I felt very good.

 Manos, however, keeps falling asleep.
 He wakes up for about half an hour and then he fades for 2-3.
 But he must have rested because in the evening he rallied and prepared a potato salad with tuna and canned corn, one of his favorites.
 We ate this along with a ready-made dish of dolmadakia (stuffed vine leaves) which Manos had bought in Athens.
 The potato salad was good but I cannot say the same thing for the dolmadakia.